aangelo21/canary-weather/docs/API.md

 - JWT tokens are valid for **15 minutes**
 - Use the `/api/users/refresh-token` endpoint to get a new token without logging in again

+### LDAP Authentication

+- All user authentication is handled through LDAP
+- Users are identified by **username** (not UUID)
+- Passwords are securely stored in the LDAP directory
+- Admin privileges are determined by LDAP group membership

 ### Authentication Types

 - **JWT Bearer Token**: For API endpoints (`/api/*`)